aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 `duvet` can read text documents and extract MUST/SHOULD ([RFC-2119](https://datatracker.ietf.org/doc/html/rfc2119) normative language) statements as requirements.
 `duvet` will keep track of these requirements for us.
-It will help us account every requirement, and ask us to provide some evidence that our implementation of the requirements are correct.
+It will help us account for every requirement, and ask us to provide some evidence that our implementation of the requirements are correct.
 You will see how this works in more detail later.